Detect Identity Threats

 in Your WiFi Network

-Eight engines detect credential attacks, mid-session hijack, data exfiltration, insider threats, AI agent compromise, and captive portal fraud across your WiFi network in real time.
-44+ threat types.
-17 MITRE ATT&CK techniques.
+Nine engines detect credential attacks, mid-session hijack, data exfiltration, insider threats, AI agent compromise, captive portal fraud, and OpenRoaming federation abuse across your WiFi network in real time.
+50+ threat types.
+30+ MITRE ATT&CK techniques.
 Zero agents to deploy.

 WiFi ITDR (Identity Threat Detection and Response) is a security category defined by Gartner that IronWiFi applies specifically to wireless network authentication.
-Eight detection engines analyze every RADIUS authentication event, RADIUS accounting packet (Start/Interim/Stop), captive portal session, and AI agent authentication to identify 44+ threat types — credential attacks, behavioral anomalies, certificate threats, device spoofing, mid-session hijack, data exfiltration, portal fraud, compromised AI agents, and insider threats — mapped to 17 MITRE ATT&CK techniques with per-identity risk scoring from 0 to 100.
+Nine detection engines analyze every RADIUS authentication event, RADIUS accounting packet (Start/Interim/Stop), captive portal session, AI agent authentication, and OpenRoaming federation transaction to identify 50+ threat types — credential attacks, behavioral anomalies, certificate threats, device spoofing, mid-session hijack, data exfiltration, portal fraud, compromised AI agents, insider threats, and federated roaming abuse — mapped to 30+ MITRE ATT&CK techniques with per-identity risk scoring from 0 to 100.
 Detections trigger automated response via RADIUS Change of Authorization, session blocking, or certificate revocation, and export to Splunk, Sentinel, Elastic, QRadar, or Datadog via syslog/CEF and webhooks.

 What Is WiFi ITDR?